 Kratom can cause a few side effects that are generally minor.
 However, it can cause bad constipation in some people so it is important to know how to prevent and relieve any gastro symptoms you run into.

 First, it is important to note that constipation generally occurs with those who consume larger amounts of kratom.
 If you have been taking more kratom than you used to, you may want to try to cut back to find relief.
 You can slowly cut back on the amount you take and your tolerance will also go down.
+Find out the right kratom dosing.

 Reducing your intake is not always an option though, especially for those in severe pain that are not properly medicated.
 Good thing there are some ways to relieve the constipation without necessarily reducing the amount of kratom you ingest.